Probiotics benefits: Prevention and Treatment of the Stomach Flu (aka Gastroenteritis)

 - Your vomiting lasts longer than 24 hours

 - You have profuse diarrhea, lasting longer than three days

 Nourishing yourself well helps rebuild your gut lining and get diarrhea under control.

 Taking a daily probiotic like Bio-K+ is a foundational part of the healing process to help lower inflammation and help strengthen and rebuild gut microbe families.
-Also, keep your intake of fluids high and start by gradually introducing lower fibre foods such as cooked vegetables, gluten-free toast and pasta and protein rich-foods like tofu.
+Also, keep your intake of extra fluids high and start by gradually introducing lower fibre foods such as cooked vegetables, low residue toast and pasta and protein rich-foods like tofu.

 Dairy is less likely to be tolerated while your gut is still irritated as the enzyme you need to digest lactose can be diminished with damage to the gut lining, so if you consume dairy, don’t reintroduce it for a few days.

 When your gut is ready for more complete meals, this is the time to gradually introduce higher fibre fruits, vegetables and legumes while steering clear of gut irritants like sugar, spice and alcohol to help feed your beneficial bacteria and restore healthy bowel movements.

 If you are looking to prevent gastroenteritis, after hand washing, the best thing you can do is support a healthy microbiome.
 Take a probiotic like Bio-K+ daily; make half your plate vegetables to nourish yourself with anti-inflammatory phytochemicals and eat plenty of high fibre plants such as nuts, seeds, whole grains and legumes to feed your gut bacteria well.

 Do you have any other questions concerning the health of your gut microbiome?
 Let us know in the comments below!
 Join our community for more healthy tips.
 Click here to find a store near you.
 Contact us or follow us on Facebook and Instagram.